mbhall88/lrge/README.md

 The statistical annotations above the violins are coloured by the method which has the lowest mean value for the given metric.

+## Alternatives

+The methods we compare against are:

+[GenomeScope2](https://github.com/tbenavi1/genomescope2.0): to get estimates from GenomeScope2, you need to first generate a k-mer spectrum.
+We used [KMC](https://github.com/refresh-bio/KMC) for this.
+You can find a Python script that takes reads and generates a k-mer spectrum in [`genomescope.py`](./paper/workflow/scripts/genomescope.py).
+The list of parameters used can also be found in the [workflow config](./paper/config/config.yaml).

+[Mash](https://github.com/marbl/Mash): we used `mash sketch` on the reads, which prints out the estimated genome size in the logging output.
+You can find the options used in the [workflow config](./paper/config/config.yaml).

+[Raven](https://github.com/lbcb-sci/raven): Raven essentially just assembles the reads - *REALLLLY* fast 🚀

+You can find the full details of how we compared methods in the [workflow](./paper/workflow/rules/estimate.smk).

 ## Citation